-- 19. An administrator should provide creditors with a detailed narrative explanation and justification (the SIP 16 statement) of why a pre-packaged sale was undertaken and all alternatives considered, to demonstrate that the administrator has acted with due regard for their interests.
+16. An administrator should provide creditors with a detailed narrative explanation and justification (the SIP 16 statement) of why a pre-packaged sale was undertaken and all alternatives considered, to demonstrate that the administrator has acted with due regard for their interests.
 The information disclosure requirements in the appendix should be included in the SIP 16 statement unless there are exceptional circumstances, in which case the administrator should explain why the information has not been provided.
-In any sale where the purchaser is connected to the insolvent entity, it is very unlikely that commercial confidentiality alone would outweigh the need for creditors to be provided with this information. - 20.
-The explanation of the pre-packaged sale in the SIP 16 statement should be provided with the first notification to creditors and in any event within seven calendar days of the transaction(s).
+In any sale involving a connected party, it

+- is very unlikely that commercial confidentiality alone would outweigh the need for creditors to be provided with this information. - 17.
+The explanation of the pre-packaged sale in the SIP 16 Statement should be provided with the first notification to creditors and in any event within seven calendar days of the transaction.
 If the administrator has been unable to meet this requirement, the administrator will provide a reasonable explanation for the delay.
-The SIP 16 statement should be included in the administrator's statement of proposals filed at Companies House. - 21.
+The SIP 16 statement should be included in the administrator's statement of proposals filed at Companies House. - 18.
 The administrator should recognise that, if creditors have had to wait until, or near, the statutory deadline for the proposals to be issued there may be some confusion on the part of creditors when they do receive them, the sale having been completed some time before.
 Accordingly, when a pre-packaged sale has been undertaken, the administrator should seek any requisite approval of the proposals as soon as practicable after appointment and, ideally, the proposals should be sent with the notification of the sale.
-If the administrator has been unable to meet this requirement the proposals should include an explanation for the delay. - 22.
-The Insolvency Act 1986 and the Insolvency (Northern Ireland) Order 1989 permit an administrator not to disclose information in certain limited circumstances.
+If the administrator has been unable to meet this requirement the proposals should include an explanation for the delay. - 19.
+The Insolvency Act 1986 and the Insolvency (Northern Ireland) Order 1989 permits an administrator not to disclose information in certain limited circumstances.
 This Statement of Insolvency Practice will not restrict the effect of those statutory provisions.

-Effective date: This Statement of Insolvency Practice applies to insolvency appointments starting on or after 30 April 2021
+Effective date: This SIP applies to insolvency appointments starting on or after 1 November 2015